 Pedigreed seed crops must be inspected by authorized inspectors at the required stage of maturity during the growing season.
 To request an inspection of your seed crop, submit a completed Application for Seed Crop Certification and an Application for Membership in CSGA to the CSGA office.
 Your Application for Seed Crop Certification must indicate the name of an Authorized Seed Crop Inspection Service (ASCIS) contracted to inspect each of your fields.
 Seed growers must arrange to have their fields inspected by contacting an ASCIS.
 To find an ASCIS that operates in your region, use our interactive search tool.

 Applications can be submitted via hard copy or online in SeedCert.
-To receive a grower number and password to enter the site, please complete the following form:
+To receive an account number and password to enter the site, please complete the following form:

-CSGA must receive the Application for Seed Crop Certification before the prescribed deadline dates.
-Membership and branch fees must accompany the application.
+CSGA must receive the Application for Seed Crop Certification and Application for Membership before the prescribed deadline dates.
 Inspection fees are to be paid directly to the ASCIS.
-You must also submit a completed Application for Membership in CSGA.
 Consult the Application Support Document for application instructions and visit our application information webpage.

 Step 7: Update your Contact Information

 It is very important to keep your contact information up to date with the CSGA office.
-The CSGA communicates via email throughout the growing season to keep you informed on the status of your pedigreed seed crop inspections.
+CSGA communicates via email throughout the growing season to keep you informed on the status of your pedigreed seed crop inspections.
 Important correction notifications are also sent by email.

 Step 8: Rogue your Crop

 The crop must be rogued throughout the growing season to remove plants of other varieties, off-types, difficult-to-separate other crop kinds, and objectionable weeds.
 CSGA Learn‘s Course 5: Pre-Inspection and Roguing 101 provides you with important information about pre-inspection and roguing a field along with detailed roguing information and images by crop kind.
 You can also refer to the official variety description and the CSGA Rogues and Roguing Manual for details.

 Step 9: Make Sure It’s Been Inspected